 If possible, go to bed early the night before the shoot to avoid bags under the eyes.
 Even makeup may not cover it all up.
 Not to mention, you will be fully energized and ready to go make memories that will last a lifetime!

 Please feel free to bring any inspiration photos with you on the day of the shoot.
 I am very open to ideas!

 Where We Meet

-We will meet at the main entrance of the location.
-I will do a pin drop of my location on my Google Map app and text it to you to make it easier for us to find each other.
+I will send you a Google Map link to the shoot location.
 We will check out the area to find the prettiest and most optimal spots for your photos.
 Where the sun shines will sometimes help to decide the “right” spot.